jgeraigery/SpotlightHelp/pages/ConnectSQLAzure/sqlazure_alarm_monitoredserver_connectionfailure.md

 Verify the SQL Azure database is available and accessible to the Spotlight Diagnostic Server.

 {% include note.html content="The alarm will clear automatically if the error is due to the service being down or network problems and the error condition goes away." %}

+## Configuration
+If this alarm is raised too often or not enough you can configure certain parameters.
+See [Configure Connections][sqlazure_connect_details].

 {% include links.html %}